lkesteloot/unsong/unsong.md

 “OH.
 UM.
 I AM REALLY SORRY.”

-“…it’s okay.
+“... it’s okay.
 You tried your best.
 And there haven’t been any infinitely long months since then.”

 “THERE WAS AN ETERNAL SEPTEMBER ONE TIME, BUT THAT WAS SOMETHING DIFFERENT.”